Queue-Fair/java/README.md

  - If the Adapter is in Safe mode, also verify that the QueueFair-Store cookie has not changed its value.
  - Hit Refresh.
 Verify that you are not queued again.
 Verify that the cookies have not changed their values.

-**IMPORTANT:**  Once you are sure the Server-Side Adapter is working as expected, you may remove the Client-Side JavaScript Adapter tag from your pages, and don't forget to disable debug level logging in `QueueFairConfig.cs`, and also set `settingsFileCacheLifetimeMinutes` to at least 5.
+**IMPORTANT:**  Once you are sure the Server-Side Adapter is working as expected, you may remove the Client-Side JavaScript Adapter tag from your pages, and don't forget to disable debug level logging by setting `QueueFairConfig.debug` to false, and also set `QueueFairConfig.settingsFileCacheLifetimeMinutes` to at least 5.

 **IMPORTANT:**  Responses that contain a Location header or a Set-Cookie header from the Adapter must not be cached!
 You can check which cache-control headers are present using your browser's Inspector Network Tab.